advanced-computer-lab/MightyDucks/README 2.md

 	- Home Address (optional) <br>
 	- Country Code and Telephone Number (optional) <br>

 4. The guest user can go the login page from the sign up page or from the navigation bar.

 5. The guest user can search for flights by adding the following information:
 	- Departure and Arrival Locations<br>
-	- Departure and Return Dates and Times<br>
+	- Departure and Return Dates<br>
 	- Number of Adults and Children<br>
 	- Cabin type (Economy, Business Class, or First Class) <br>

 6. The guest user can choose and select from the flight results for departure and return, however, the guest user can’t proceed to payment without logging in first.